AryanNordic/S130_LBS_client_server_central_peripheral/README.md

 Bugs
 ------
-Noticed that there are few crashes here and then. we will fix them as time permits.
+06.07.2015 .
+Sometimes the device hangs after sometime. we will fix them as time permits.
 Main intention was to demonstrate how things are done.